 - Mind the underwater sea life.
 Sea urchins and coral often hide under the water surface.

 - Respect the locals!
 The most important rule when surfing is to not get in any one’s way.
 The person closest to the peak of the wave has the “right” to surf that wave.
-Having said that, 99% of the locals are very friendly in the water if you surf with respect and stick to spots that you can handle.
-Read more about surf etiquette.
+Most locals are friendly if you surf with respect and stick to spots you can handle.